Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utonomous} vehicles navigate under uncertain environment information, originating from noisy sensor data and limited field-of-view to unknown future actions of other traffic participants.
-Despite these uncertainties, they must adhere to their driving objectives and plan a course of motion that is safe and comfortable.
-This presents a considerable challenge, as sticking to driving preferences and avoiding overly cautious behavior requires quantifying the current risk and responding to unforeseen developments in the current scene.
-It is thus imperative to evaluate the uncertain environment information, the available route and driving options of other vehicles, as well as the motion limits of the vehicle in the planning process.
+Despite these uncertainties, they must adhere to their driving preferences and plan a course of motion that is safe and comfortable.
+This presents a considerable challenge, as it requires quantifying the current risk and responding to unforeseen developments in the current scenario.
+Thus, it is necessary to evaluate the uncertainty, the available maneuver options of other vehicles, as well as the motion limits of the vehicle in the planning process.
 While these aspects are recognized within the framework of continuous optimization based receding horizon planning, effectively integrating them into a unified planning scheme remains an ongoing challenge.

-This work defines motion planning under uncertainty as a model predictive control (MPC) problem.
-Unlike conventional continuous optimization based motion planners, our framework does not constrain the planned motion profile to a single maneuver homotopy.
+In this work we introduce a model predictive control (MPC) based motion planning framework that addresses all the aforementioned uncertainties.
+Unlike existing, \mbox{\textit{conventional}}, continuous optimization based motion planners, our framework does not constrain the planned motion profile to a single maneuver class.
 Instead, it incorporates the preferences on multiple maneuvers by including their variables in its optimization parameters.
 The resulting motion profile is shaped by weights reflecting these preferences (see~\cref{fig:phantom_object_treatment}).
-Furthermore, unlike existing planning approaches, it computes the uncertainty in its fallback motion plan for the current state uncertainty, and ensures the feasibility of the fallback with chance-constraints.
-This formulation defers maneuver decisions to later times whenever there is no clear preference of a maneuver over the other, facilitating interactive behavior and smooth transitions between distinct maneuver options.
+When there is no clear maneuver preference, this formulation defers maneuver decisions to later times, facilitating interactive behavior and smooth transitions between maneuver options.
+In the worst case, the planner applies an emergency maneuver.
+Unlike existing planning approaches, it computes the uncertainty in its emergency maneuver for the current state uncertainty, and ensures the feasibility of it with chance-constraints.
 We employ gradient-based optimization to solve the resulting nonlinear optimization problem in real-time.